Written by Michael VanDerLaan

 Golf Teaches Respect

-Because of this, everyone who plays is tasked with fundamentally caring for the course.
+Also, everyone who plays is tasked with fundamentally caring for the course.
 This ensures not just our own playing experience, but the experience of everyone else who wants to play.
 This involves things like repairing divots, raking bunkers, letting others have their turn, and not disturbing others with bad attitudes or outbursts, amongst many other things.

 This joint responsibility helps illustrate in real-time the importance of doing things the right way, treating things properly, and always having an eye on the bigger picture rather than your own petty shortcut or frustration.